#1 Bee Removal Service

 Killer Bee Attacks…A Very Real Problem in Arizona.

 If you see a beehive or multiple bees hovering around or flying in and out of a specific area or object on your property CALL US immediately to have a bee expert remove the hive or determine whether one is present.
-Bee attacks can occur instantly without provocation and result in death – don’t take a chance.
+Bee attacks can occur instantly without provocation and result in death – do not take a chance.

 Africanized Killer Bee: This is the predominant species of honeybee found in Arizona.
 The daunting name “Killer Bee” is derived from their method of aggressively attacking people and animals in swarms of thousands, often resulting in severe injury and sometimes death.
-Their vicious attacks often occur without provocation so the best defense is to ensure that your property and surrounding areas do not present attractive nesting sites.
+Their vicious attacks often occur without provocation, so the best defense is to ensure that your property and surrounding areas do not present attractive nesting sites.

 Nesting Habits: Africanized Killer Bees nest in a variety of places including hollow trees, walls, porches, sheds, attics, utility boxes, garbage containers, trash piles, and abandoned vehicles so nesting habits cannot be accurately predicted.